What is nuclear fusion? Harnessing the power of the sun to create clean energy

 Scientists, governments, and companies from around the world have been increasingly investing in a potential source of energy that could provide unlimited, clean power to everyone on Earth: nuclear fusion.
 Fusion is the process that powers the sun and the stars.
 It's the opposite of nuclear fission, the process used in today's nuclear power plants, which splits atoms apart.

-U.S. Department of Energy was expected to announce in mid-December a major breakthrough in the quest to harness the power of nuclear fusion.
-The Financial Times reported that scientists at the government-run Lawrence Livermore National Laboratory (LLNL) in California had managed for the first time ever to create more energy in a fusion reactor than was required to drive the process — a "net energy gain."
+U.S. Department of Energy announced a major breakthrough on December 13 in the quest to harness the power of nuclear fusion: Scientists at the government-run Lawrence Livermore National Laboratory (LLNL) in California confirmed that they had managed for the first time ever to create more energy in a fusion reactor than was required to drive the process — a "net energy gain."

-U.S. Rep. Ted Lieu, a California Democrat, said if confirmed it "could be a game changer for the world" in the bid to create sustainable electricity.
+U.S. Rep. Ted Lieu, a California Democrat, called it "a game changer for the world" in the bid to create sustainable electricity.

 In fusion, two atomic nuclei are combined to create a heavier nucleus, and the process releases energy.
 The reaction takes place in a state of matter called plasma, which is distinct from liquids, solids or gasses.